Recent Acquisition by AFA of “A very tired child, 2023”

 "Infinite totality" refers to a state of being or existence that encompasses all aspects of reality, without limitation or boundary.
 It suggests a comprehensive and all-encompassing view of existence that transcends individual or finite perspectives.
 The term implies boundlessness or endlessness, indicating that the totality being described is not restricted by constraints such as time, space, or specific conditions.
 When combined, "infinite totality" describes a holistic and inclusive understanding of existence that embraces diversity, complexity, and interconnectedness, acknowledging the unity and interconnected nature of all things beyond fragmented parts.

 A practice of care seeks to abolish normative separations.
 In a world "choked by capital," where the pursuit of financial wealth and materialism is elevated to the status of the sacred, individuals are compelled to compartmentalize their pursuits to maintain religious order.
 If one's labor practice begins to blend with their work, there is a risk that labor might critique the work, or vice versa, revealing that the two cannot be reconciled.
-This dissonance is contributing to the destruction of our world.
+This dissonance contributes to our failure to recognize our responsibilities to each other and the environment.

 Vacuous Work / Plastic Work